sebasvila/fif/content/post/selfmade-tool-grinders.md

 slug: "selfmade-tool-grinders"
 coverImage: /fotos/unclass/quorn-full.png
 tags:
+- grinding
+keywords:
+- tool grinders
+- quorn
+- Brooks-Stent
+- Worden
 ---

 An interesting machine any workshop needs is a tool grinder.
 In the net it's possible to find information about many home made tool grinders (or tool grinding gigs).
-Most of the designs have known names usually due to the design author.
+Most of the designs have known names related to the design author.
 This blog entry is the result of collecting some of the designs to build a small tool grinder for the workshop.
-Any suggestion about a missing design will be attended ;-).
+Any suggestion about a missing design will be considered ;-).

 The Quorn design